AuCourDe/Automatic-Watermark-Remover-/README.md

 3. Install libraries with `pip3 install -r requirements.txt` or `python3 -m pip install -r requirements.txt` .

 4. Run `python3 main.py` in your code editor.
-Try this project on sample file then set path to your image (instead of sample.jpg).
+Try this project on sample file or set path to your image (instead of sample.jpg).

-5. You have ready to use mask for watermark.
-This mask can be procesed fully automaeted to remove watermark be AI model (including Stable Diffusion) for example lama-cleaner aka IOPaint (https://github.com/Sanster/IOPaint)
+5. Your mask for watermark is ready to use.
+This mask can be procesed fully automated to remove watermark by AI model (including Stable Diffusion) for example lama-cleaner aka IOPaint (https://github.com/Sanster/IOPaint)

+6. Lama-Cleaner instalation
 `pip3 install iopaint`

+7. Run Lama-Cleaner
 `iopaint start --model=lama --device=cpu --port=8080`

  or

 `iopaint run --model=lama --device=cpu \